noahehall/theBookOfNoah/0current/aws/0microservices.md

     - i.e. use fargate whenever you exceed lambda limits

 - database options

   - first decide the type of data storage you need
   - then when multiple options exists for the db type, determine the use cases, limits, efficiencies, and costs associated with each

+- SQS vs SNS
+  - use SQS when delivery guarantees are required, but only a single consumer can handle a single message, if the consumer fails, the message goes back into the queue
+  - use SNS when delivery guarnatees arent required, or when multiple consumers need to act on a single message
+    - you need to architect for failure, as once the message is taken from the topic, its up to the consumer to succeed, on failure the data is lost

 ## lambda